Xana (musician): Career

 The songs "Yellow", "Kitchen Light", and "19" from "Tantrums", as well as the single "Tipsy", have music videos featuring the character Jodie, who is inspired by a woman with whom Xana had a relationship, and who was important to Xana's personal "life and "journey".
-Excluding "Tipsy", all the videos star Maia Cervillin as Jodie; the actor was changed after "Tipsy" due to the on-screen chemistry with Maia.
+Excluding "Tipsy", all the videos star Maia Cervellin as Jodie; the actor was changed after "Tipsy" due to the on-screen chemistry with Maia.
 The music video for "Kitchen Light" gained over one million views on YouTube.

 In November 2022, Xana released an acoustic single, "bet you'll get off on this."
 The song was written over two days and recorded over three.
+In 2023, she released single "Bad Bandit," a Western-themed track with "splashes of country twang," and "babyblue," which reflects Xana's experience with lost childhood friendships.

+Xana works frequently with producers and engineers Liam Moes and Shane Stephenson who both were a part of her debut album.

+On May 10, 2024, Xana released her second album, The Sex Was Good Until It Wasn't.
+She went on tour in the United States that summer to support the album.

+Following The Sex Was Good Tour, Xana announced the Until It Wasn't Tour in April 2025.
+The tour includes a North American leg beginning in October 2025, supported by Siena Liggins, and a second leg in the United Kingdom in early 2026, supported by VANÈS.
+Strong demand during UK pre-sales resulted in venue changes to larger locations, including CHALK in Brighton, Strange Brew in Bristol, and Village Underground in London.

 Artistry

 Influences

 Xana has cited Avril Lavigne as her "first musical love" and inspiration at 6 years old, saying that "anti-pop very much formed the bones of my current sound.
 It allows the artist to branch out and can take so many different forms.
 I think that’s what makes it feel so authentic to the creator.
 I can experiment, try out different genres, themes and still sustain that anti-pop feel."
 She was inspired by Taylor Swift to write her own songs, and describes her and Halsey as among her biggest idols.